Urban beekeeping projects

 Where does Alvéole operate?

 We offer services to businesses and schools in 21 cities across North America (Canada and the US) and Europe (France).
-Make sure to visit the Where we buzz section of this website to find out more about Alvéole’s local presence and impact in the cities where our bees buzz!
+Make sure to visit the Where we buzz of the main navigation to find out more about Alvéole’s local presence and impact in the cities where our bees buzz!

 How are the hive visits scheduled?